Bela oceanica

 Bela oceanica is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Taxonomy

 Species of uncertain validity, in need of revision.

 Description

 The length of the shell varies between 7 mm and 9 mm.

 Distribution

-This species is found in European waters, in the English Channel; in the Alboran Sea, Mediterranean Sea; in the Atlantic Ocean off West Africa and the Canary Islands.
+This species is found in European waters, in the English Channel; in the Alboran Sea, Mediterranean Sea, and in the Atlantic Ocean off West Africa and the Canary Islands.